 It is the responsibility of PDN to ensure that learners on placement or in employment are familiar with and sign up to the PDN Safeguarding Children Policy Statement and agree to work within this framework.
 The learners will receive basic child protection training prior to their entrance into the placement / employment setting which will cover this policy.
 If there any child protection concerns relating to the placement, these concerns must be raised following the steps outlined in this policy.

-The Senior Designated Person (SDP) based at PDN has overall responsibility for the safeguarding children policy and child protection procedures.
+The Designated Safeguarding Lead (DSL) based at PDN has overall responsibility for the safeguarding children policy and child protection procedures.
 It is their role to ensure that the policy and procedures are implemented to safeguard and promote the welfare of children.
 They are responsible for coordinating safeguarding and child protection training for staff across the organisation.

-The role of the Senior Designated Person (SDP) is to:
+The role of the Designated Safeguarding Lead (DSL) is to:

 - Ensure that the safeguarding children policy and procedure in the organisation is working well by making sure that everyone understands the correct procedure to follow

 - Receive information from staff, volunteers, members, children and parents who have child protection concerns and record it